ibm-cloud-architecture/eda-quickstarts/quarkus-kafka-producer/README.md

-# Template project: quarkus based kafka producer
+# Template project for a Quarkus app with Kafka producer API

-## What the template do
+## What the template does

 * Use Quarkus and Microprofile 3.0 for health, metrics and open API.
+* Use Kafka producer API, with Avro serialization
+* Use [Avro maven plugin](https://avro.apache.org/docs/current/gettingstartedjava.html#Serializing+and+deserializing+without+code+generation) to generate code from Avro definitions, taking into account the order of import to manage schema dependencies
+* Use Apicurio schema registry and the maven plugin to upload new definition to the connected registry.

 ## Code structure